-The Envirothon mission is accomplished by developing in young people an understanding of the principles and practices of natural resource management and how ecology works then applying those practices and principles while dealing with complex resource management decisions.
+The Envirothon mission is accomplished by developing an understanding of the principles and practices of natural resource management in young people.
+Information learned through the Envirothon challenges students to use their understanding of ecology and conservation to problem solve complex resource management issues.